psychemedia/storytelling-notes/hudden_dudden.md

 "If you say much," says the owld dyin' vagabone, "the divil recave the taste of any thing I'll lave him or you," says he.

-"Don't say divil, darlin' "
+"Don't say divil, darlin'"

 "How'd your prate I tell you, and listen to me.
-I say, you little Fairly — "
+I say, you little Fairly —"

 "Well, daddy," says the little chap.